Why Avoiding Fluval Stratum is GOOD for Your Aquarium

 Q: How does Fluval Shrimp Stratum compare to other substrates like Aquasoil Amazonia?
 A: Fluval Shrimp Stratum holds its own in terms of creating a suitable environment for shrimp.
 However, individual experiences may vary, and some aquarists might find one product suits their setup better than the other.

 Q: Does Fluval Shrimp Stratum have an impact on the pH of my tank?
-A: Yes, Fluval Shrimp Stratum can lower the pH levels in your tank, making the water more acidic, which is generally preferred by many freshwater shrimp speciesOpens in a new tab..
+A: Yes, Fluval Shrimp Stratum can lower the pH levels in your tank, making the water more acidic, which is generally preferred by many freshwater shrimp species.

 Q: What is the texture of Fluval Shrimp Stratum like?
 A: Fluval Shrimp Stratum has a unique texture, consisting of small, rounded granules.
 This provides a good surface for beneficial bacteria to grow and for shrimp to forage.

-Q: Will adding Fluval Shrimp Stratum to my tank make the water cloudy?Opens in a new tab.
+Q: Will adding Fluval Shrimp Stratum to my tank make the water cloudy?
 A: Adding any new substrate can potentially cloud your water initially.
 It’s recommended to rinse Fluval Shrimp Stratum before use and add it gently to minimize this.

 Q: How does Fluval Shrimp Stratum affect plant growth?
 A: In some cases, plants might have difficulty rooting in Fluval Shrimp Stratum due to its lightweight nature.
 Aquarists have found success by mixing it with other substrates.